martinrenner/KI-GUI/README.md

 17. [Docs](https://github.com/martinrenner/KI-GUI/blob/main/CHECKPOINTS/17-docs.zip)

 # 0. Creating a Web Application with Python FastAPI, React (Vite), Docker, PostgreSQL, and pgAdmin
+> [!IMPORTANT]

-> Note: Project structure is already created in 1st checkpoint.
+> Project structure is already created in 1st checkpoint.
 Please download it from that source.

 This comprehensive guide walks you through setting up a sophisticated web application leveraging the efficiency and scalability of FastAPI, React with Vite for a dynamic frontend, and Docker for seamless deployment.
 Utilizing PostgreSQL for robust database solutions and pgAdmin for intuitive database management, this setup is designed for developers looking to build scalable web applications with modern technologies.